pulchritudinuous/Color-Detection/README.md

 # Image Color Detector

-This is a simple Python script that detects dominant colors in an image using the K-means clustering algorithm.
+This Color Detector reads the input image and detects the colours in it.

 ## Requirements